Get Early Bird access not just to Self today, but also to our future releases.

 Self can be used as a factor in multi-factor authentication, but because Self is proving more than that you have access to some keys it delivers more value to the organisation requesting authentication than just an app.
 Self can tell them that it's the specific person who should be being given access in real time.
 It can also add to that payload things like whether the person being authenticated has passed a KYC check and if they are the same person as the one who did the previous KYC check.
 Giving the organisation authentication with real value in real time.

 All data stored in Self is encrypted on your mobile device.
-Any data you share is backed-up to your phone's cloud backup (e.g. iCloud or Google Drive) in a location nominated by you during the sign up process.
-The backups of your data and account details will be encrypted end-to-end and then stored encrypted in your device's cloud backups,
+Any data you share is backed-up to your phone's cloud backup (e.g. iCloud or Google Drive) in a location nominated by you during the signup process.
+The backups of your data and account details will be encrypted end-to-end and then stored encrypted in your device's backups.

-It is your responsibility to keep your phone, login details and recovery details safe, and to prevent others from having unauthorised access to your Membership details.
+It is your responsibility to keep your phone, login details and recovery details safe, and to prevent others from having unauthorised access to your data.

-Today we're supporting commonly requested information as facts, things like name and date of birth, but along side those we can provide meta data like 'age' or 'age range' and data sources like 'Passport' or 'Bank' so developers can bypass analysing personal data and head straight to answering the question they really needed an answer to.
+Today we're allowing Self members to store commonly requested information as facts within the Self data store and their phones, – things like name and date of birth – but alongside those you can choose to share metadata like 'age' or 'age range' and data sources like 'Passport' or 'Bank' with developers, to avoid needing to share personal data just answer the question they really needed an answer to.
 Like "Does Bob's drivers licence confirm he's between 25 and 70?"